COSMIC-PopSynth/COSMIC/docs/examples/index.rst

 ************

 COSMIC can simulate binaries for several different use cases.
-Below you'll find examples to run a single binary, a grid of binaries, and a population of binaries consistent with a user-supplied star formation history for a single compact object population (e.g. BH-BH) or a range of compact object populations (e.g. combinations of BH, NS, WD).
+Below you'll find examples to run a single binary system, multiple binary systems or a grid of binaries.
+See below for the process to simulate a population of binaries consistent with a user-supplied star formation history for a single compact object population (e.g. BH-BH) or a range of compact object populations (e.g. combinations of BH, NS, WD) as described in Breivik & Larson (2018).

 *************************************
 Creating and evolving a single binary